Going Global: No passport required

 Invite foreign scholars to your department

 Each year, over 1,000 foreign scholars from more than 80 countries conduct research, teach, and offer international perspectives to our campus.
-Some arrive via international collaborations while others come as part of the Fulbright and other exchange programs.
-Find out how you can host international scholars.

 Going Global: Pack Your Bags